 What Do I Need to Do If My Account Is Affected?

 At this moment in time, nothing.
 It is unlikely that Google or AdTrader will call regular users as witnesses in the case.
 It is also unlikely that you will financially benefit from the class action, whichever way it goes.
 However, we do recommend keeping a close eye on the case – we will update this article with any future updates relating to the case.

 With Google admitting click fraud is a problem with their network, now is the perfect time to do something about it.

 PPC Protect is a hands-off click fraud prevention service that helps clients reduce the amount of fraudulent click on their ads.

 Using the power of machine learning and artificial intelligence, PPC Protect analyses every click you receive on your campaign in order to make sure they are legitimate.
 With over 100 unique factors checked on every click, we understand all the tell-tale signs of click fraud.

-To see how much you can save on your PPC campaigns, sign up to our free 30-day trial below.
+To see how much you can save on your PPC campaigns, sign up for our free 14-day trial below.